The Hop On Hop Off Bus has two routes to choose from: Blue Route – Red Route

 With each route, you can hop on and off the Bus Turístic at as many stops as you like and stay as long as you want.
 Just hop back on the next bus when it comes along.

-You can even change routes at one of the stops where the routes overlap, so you can see which sights you want to see, in a personalized route.
-There are 44 stops in total, all of which can be seen with the purchase of just one ticket.
+You can even change routes at one of the stops where the routes overlap, so you can see which sights you want to see in a personalized route.
+There are 38 stops and 3 points connecting in total, all of which can be seen with the purchase of just one ticket.

 The Blue Route

-The Blue Route has a total of fourteen stops, which overview some of Barcelona’s most important cultural sites, from the Sagrada Familia to the Futbol Club Barcelona stadium.
+The Blue Route has a total of 14 stops, which provide an overview of some of Barcelona’s most important cultural sites, from the Sagrada Familia to the Futbol Club Barcelona stadium.

 While you can choose to remain on the bus and just get a passing view of each of these locations, we definitely recommend stepping off and exploring each stop, as many of these locations allow visitors a unique look at Barcelona culture and architecture.